 The public is invited to experience a look back at our rich, local history.
 John Ewy of the Hahn Museum will share interesting facts of early Hodgeman County.

 IN MEMORIAM

-We would like to honor some of our Fair friends who passed in the last couple of years.
-Rhonda Stithem Grace Lupfer Jess Lonnberg Scharlene Mix Kathy & Larry Frusher
+We would like to honor some of our Fair friends who passed in the last year.